 One of the things we loved about Louisiana was all the history.
 I know we say that a lot in our blogs.
 Most of this blog will be filled with the history we found!
 The plantation houses and the “fort ruins” were just not something you can capture in a photograph.
 We visited downtown Baton Rouge and got to see the old and the new capital buildings.
 Tip: If you enter the new capitol building (pictured above), you can get to the top and look out over the whole city.
 Unfortunately, they were closed to the public the day we went due to Mardi Gras.
 Darn it!
 The old State Capitol looks like a true old castle.
 The new building is a little more modern but still pretty impressive!

 This 185-acre park is right on the edge of Vermilion Bay.
 It offers beautiful views and excellent places for you to take out your boat or kayak and enjoy the water.
 A very off-the-beaten-path place, with not a lot of visitors.
 The sunsets are amazing!

 Located in New Orleans’ Audubon Park.

-The real secret when visiting the Tree of Life is realizing that it has a common boundary with one wall of the Audubon Zoo, specifically that of the giraffe cage.
-So if if you’re lucky, you might catch a glimpse of a giraffe!
+When visiting the Tree of Life, the real secret is that it has a common boundary with one wall of the Audubon Zoo, specifically that of the giraffe cage.
+So if you’re lucky, you might catch a glimpse of a giraffe!
 Happy giraffe spotting!